KxSystems/docs/docs/ref/flip-splayed.md

 x!y    ![x;y]
 ```

-This operation is used internally by kdb+ to represent the flip of a memory-mapped splayed table.
-When loading a database with [`\l`](../basics/syscmds.md#l-load-file-or-directory), the tables in the database are added to the root namespace in this representation.
+This operation is used internally by KDB-X to represent the flip of a memory-mapped splayed table.
+When loading a database with [`\l`](syscmds.md#l-load-file-or-directory), the tables in the database are added to the root namespace in this representation.

 Where `x` is a symbol list containing the names of the table columns and `y` is